 The ongoing need to provide professional development for faculty and administrators is well recognized, both nationally and within the University.
 Several national organizations sponsor leadership workshops, and individual universities, consortia, and state systems such as the Big Ten Conference provide leadership development institutes for their faculty and administrators.
 Recognizing professional development as a priority, the University also offers several programs.
 Unfortunately, resources for staff and programming at the campuses and the Office of the President are extremely limited.
-This proposal addresses the continuing need for leadership development across the University through the UNC Leadership Institute - Friday Leadership program, and the need to strengthen and expand faculty development options through the UNC teaching and learning centers-including the establishment of a Teaching and Learning Center and a Teaching and Learning with Technology Center at the North Carolina School of the Arts.
+This proposal addresses the continuing need for leadership development across the University through the William Friday Institute for Leadership Development, and the need to strengthen and expand faculty development options through the UNC teaching and learning centers-including the establishment of a Teaching and Learning Center and a Teaching and Learning with Technology Center at the North Carolina School of the Arts.

-UNC Leadership Institute.
-Recognizing the need for training and education to prepare faculty and administrators for increasingly responsible leadership positions, the General Assembly established the UNC Leadership Institute in the 2004 short session.
+The William Friday Institute for Leadership Development at the University of North Carolina.
+Recognizing the need for training and education to prepare faculty and administrators for increasingly responsible leadership positions, General Assembly established the William Friday Institute for Leadership Development in the 2004 short session.
 Through summer leadership workshops, UNC administrators and faculty will learn best practices from their UNC colleagues and national experts.
 These workshops will be particularly important for identifying and preparing future academic and institutional leaders, thereby ensuring that replacements are in the pipeline as the University faces the retirement of its current cohort of administrators.
 An emerging leaders institute would provide leadership development for new and prospective academic leaders, including workshops, administrative internships, and shadowing experiences.
 In addition, a program of administrative internships would allow campus administrators to work with the staff of the Office of the President and state agencies as part-time or full-time executive fellows, then return to their campuses with a broader view of the contexts in which the campuses function.